gonodono/glancet/README.md

 > Be sure to rebuild your project after adding the plugin or changing any of its
 > options.

-### Gradle notes

-- The plugin is required for all of the current library features.

-- Everything is published to Maven Central.
-Your Android project should already have `mavenCentral()` specified in its `settings.gradle[.kts]`.

-- The library and plugin are published using the hosting service's domain, so their group ID – `io.github.gonodono.glimpse` – is different than the Java package name used in code, `dev.gonodono.glimpse`.
-The `io.github` identifiers are only ever used for the build dependencies.

 <br />

 ## Version map